hammerlab/ketrew/src/doc/Server_Commands.md

     echo 'die' > _test_env/test-command.pipe

-To ask the server to reload the authentication file (authorized tokens):
+To ask the server to reload the authentication module, hence re-reading the authentication token files:

     echo 'reload-auth' > _test_env/test-command.pipe

-To add an arbitrary string to the measurements/logs maintained by the server:
+To dump the table of HTTP connections ever senn by the server:

-    echo 'tag hello some random string' > _test_env/test-command.pipe

-it will appear in the logs as:

-    [2014-09-30-21h16m39s020ms-UTC]  hello some random string

-To ask the server to write the measurements/logs to the database (and forget them afterwards):

-    echo 'flush-measurements' > _test_env/test-command.pipe
+    echo 'dump-all-connections' > _test_env/test-command.pipe

+This will create a file in the server's current directory `all-connections-<unique-id>` useful for debug purposes.